 Making jerky with my Nesco Snackmaster Pro is something I really enjoy.
 But the other reason I bought a dehydrator is to dry fresh herbs from my garden.
-Fresh herbs don’t last long, so I dry as many as I can and keep them in air-right containers in the pantry like this dried cilantro.
+Fresh herbs don’t last long, so I dry as many as I can and keep them in air-right containers in the pantry like this dried cilantro on the Nesco Snackmaster Pro.

 Easy as anything to dry, dried cilantro crumbles up and stores easily for use in the winter.
 It’s not a substitute for fresh cilantro in recipes like salsa, but it’s great for flavoring stews and soups.